nodetool-ai/nodetool/docs/workflows/workflow_runner.md

 5. Resource Management: Allocates appropriate computational resources (e.g., GPU) based on node requirements.
 6. Progress Tracking: Provides real-time updates on individual node and overall workflow status.
 7. Error Handling: Captures and reports exceptions during node execution.
-8. Cancellation Support: Allows for immediate termination of the workflow execution.

 Attributes:
 job_id (str): Unique identifier for the current workflow execution. status (str): Current state of the workflow.
-Possible values: "running", "completed", "cancelled", "error". is_cancelled (bool): Flag indicating whether the job has been manually cancelled. current_node (Optional[str]): Identifier of the node currently being processed, or None if no node is active.
+Possible values: "running", "completed", "cancelled", "error". current_node (Optional[str]): Identifier of the node currently being processed, or None if no node is active.

 Note: